Tutorial: Check your Python Integration

-Before starting with some code, let's make sure that Wing has succeeded in finding your Python installation (the latest version is preferred if you have multiple versions installed).
-To check this, bring up the Python Shell tool.
-After a moment, it should show you the Python command prompt like this:
+Before starting with some code, let's make sure that Wing has succeeded in finding your Python installation.
+Bring up the Python Shell tool now from the Tools menu.
+If all goes well, it should start up Python and show you the Python command prompt like this:

 Once the shell works, copy/paste or drag and drop these lines of Python code into it: